-G draws.
+My daughter draws.
 On everything.
 At home, it’s notebooks, wooden pallets, paper, paper plates.
 At her classical co-op, it’s workbooks, handouts, index cards, binder covers.

 The co-op habit started in first grade.
 It was a lesson on artists of the Spanish Renaissance.
 Her handout featured a portrait of “el Gecko” and a can of Goya black beans Then we moved to church history, world history, science, and art.
 Pope Leo, Galileo, Columbus, and more, all anthropomorphized into a veritable zoo.

-G, are you even listening?
+Love, are you even listening?

 Of course, mom.
 It’s how I think.

 I realize it’s how *you* think.
 But what do your mentors think?

 They think it’s distracting.
 And they want me to stop.